ComicScrip/reactive-records/DONT_README_YET.md

 import {reaction} from 'mobx'
 import {albumCollection} from './Data/Ressources/Albums.ts'

-// 'autorun', 'when', 'reaction' or 'observer' functions provided by mobx can be used to react to mutations in your collection or in your records
+// 'autorun', 'when', 'reaction' or 'observer' functions provided by mobx
+// can be used to react to mutations in your collection or in your records
-// let's program a reaction that prints the name and release year of every album in our collection every time those pieces of information are updated reaction(
+// let's program a reaction that prints the name and release year of every album in our
+// collection every time those pieces of information are updated reaction(
     () => albumCollection.items.map(album => album.nameWithReleaseYear),
     displayTitles => {
-        // this is for exemple where you can re-render your UI to always reflect the last state of your data console.log(`a simple view of albums in the collection : ${displayTitles.join(', ')}`) }
+        // this is for exemple where you can re-render
+        // your UI to always reflect the last state of your data console.log(`a simple view of albums in the collection : ${displayTitles.join(', ')}`) }
 )

-// let's create a new record : the simplest way is to create it directly form the collection thanks to the 'set' method albumCollection.set({id: 123, name: 'Nursery Cryme', releaseDate: new Date('November 12, 1970')})
+// let's create a new record : the simplest way is to create it d
+// directly form the collection thanks to the 'set' method albumCollection.set({id: 123, name: 'Nursery Cryme', releaseDate: new Date('November 12, 1970')})
 // The console logs : "a simple view of albums in the collection : Nursery Cryme (1970)"
-// if the provided record representation contains an 'id' (or the primary key you have defined) that is already in the collection, the record will be updated albumCollection.set({id: 123, name: 'Nursery Cryme', releaseDate: new Date('November 12, 1971')})
+// if the provided record representation contains an 'id' (or the primary key you have defined)
+// that is already in the collection, the record will be updated albumCollection.set({id: 123, name: 'Nursery Cryme', releaseDate: new Date('November 12, 1971')})
 // The console logs : "a simple view of albums in the collection : Nursery Cryme (1971)"

-const album = albumCollection.get(123) // you can get a particular record in the collection by providing its primary key value
+// you can get a particular record in the collection by providing its primary key value const album = albumCollection.get(123)
-// you can get meta information about a record's instance : for exemple, '_ownAtttributeNames' will retrieve all properties decorated with @ownAttribute album._ownAttributesNames // ['id', 'name', 'releaseDate'] album._ownAttributes // {id: 123, name: 'Nursery Cryme', relaseDate: Fri Nov 12 1971 00:00:00 GMT+0100 (CET)}
+// you can get meta information about a record's instance
+// for exemple, '_ownAtttributeNames' will retrieve all properties decorated with @ownAttribute album._ownAttributesNames // ['id', 'name', 'releaseDate'] album._ownAttributes // {id: 123, name: 'Nursery Cryme', relaseDate: Fri Nov 12 1971

 // if you don't provide a primary key value, a temporary identifier value is given const otherAlbum = albumCollection.set({name: 'Foxrot', releaseDate: new Date('October 6, 1972')})